- Mr. Jeff Dorr, SJ

 Fr.
 Robert Tillman, SJ is originally from Mankato, Minnesota.
 He entered the Society of Jesus in 1966 and was ordained in 1977.
 After philosophy studies. he taught and coached at Creighton Prep from 1971 to 1974.
 In 1978, Fr.
 Tillman returned to Prep as director of guidance until 1985.

-He was an administrator at St. Francis Mission in South Dakota from 1985 to 1994 and superior of the Jesuit Community from 1989 to 1994.
-He became superior of the Jesuit Community at Prep in 1994 and currently serves as the director of college placement and varsity cross country coach.
+He was an administrator at St. Francis Mission in South Dakota from 1985 to 1994 and became superior of the Jesuit Community at Prep in 1994.
+He currently serves as the director of college counseling and varsity cross country coach.

 - Fr.
 Nathan Wendt, SJ

 Fr.
 Nathan Wendt, SJ

 Fr.
 Nathan Wendt, SJ serves as assistant to the president of Creighton Prep, director of Loyola Scholars and as a teacher and chaplain at Jesuit Academy.
 He attended St. Ignatius High School in Cleveland, Ohio, where he was born and raised.
 Fr.
 Wendt entered the Wisconsin Province of the Society of Jesus in 2003 after earning a Bachelor of Arts in Public Relations from Marquette University in 2001 and having worked in Milwaukee and Omaha.